This article was updated on 4/12/2018 to reflect new IP cameras

 IP Camera manufacturers provide product specification sheets that help you select the right camera for your IP security and surveillance system.
 But, which specifications are important?
 They include such things as resolution, minimum light sensitivity, lens, WDR, signal to noise, etc. This article reviews the important camera specs, and how to avoid being fooled by specsmanship (from the marketing department).

 The importance of each of the camera specifications depends on your objective and application for your IP camera system.
 For example, if you want to use the camera outdoors where it can get dark, then the low light specification is important.
 If you are only using the IP camera indoors, you may be more interested in the how wide a viewing angle you can achieve.
 Here is a review of the important specifications.

 This is an important specification.
-In the old days it was measured in TV lines, and they used a TV test pattern to analyze the resolution.
-Today resolution is usually defined by the total number of pixels in the sensor or the horizontal and vertical pixels.
+In the old days, the resolution was measured in TV lines, and they used a TV test pattern to analyze the resolution.
+Today resolution is defined by the total number of pixels in the sensor or the horizontal and vertical pixels.
 Marketing people also use the term “HD” and “720p” or “1080p”, and most recently “4K”.
 It can be very confusing.
-Here’s what each of the terms mean:
+Here’s what each of the terms means:

 HD Camera: This is more of a marketing term and is defined as either a 720p or 1080p type HD camera.
 This specification comes from the video broadcast market rather than the security market and can be totally confusing.
 Back in the old days, TV had only 525 horizontal scan lines per frame.
 This is not the actual resolution, but rather physical scans of an electron beam on a CRT (Cathode Ray Tube).
 The total number of horizontal lines in a frame was made up of two fields (262.5 lines per field).
 The fields were interlaced, so we wouldn’t see the flicker.